Your Pet, Our Passion.

 Indoor cat with food in bowl

-As indoor cats don’t have the same opportunities to exercise as their outdoor counterparts, it can be tougher for them to keep trim.
+As indoor cats don’t have the same opportunities to exercise as their outdoor counterparts, it can be more of a challenge to keep them trim.

-Even though your pet is living in a cosy, happy environment, being inside still limits the space they have to stretch their paws.
+Even though your cat is living in a cosy, happy environment, being inside still limits the space they have to stretch their paws and keep mobile.
 This less active lifestyle can mean that some indoor cats can struggle to maintain their natural slender shape, and are more at risk of developing health problems such as obesity or diabetes.
+The lack of environmental enrichment can also lead to a bored, depressed – and so lazy – feline.

 How to feed your indoor cat

-Cats can also learn to adapt to be fed several small, measured meals a day, if it suits your routine better.
+Cats can also adapt to being fed several small, measured meals a day, if it suits your routine better.
 If you prefer to do this, then feed your cat little and often throughout the day to keep their energy levels up, but avoid weight gain.

 Measuring portions is even more important if your cat has already put on a few pounds and is on a diet.
-Remember that before you make any changes in your cat’s feeding routine, consider their body condition and consult your vet – using our body conditioning tool will confirm if your cat is overweight, and your vet can give you advice on how to carefully adjust your pets feeding routine.
+Remember that before you make any changes in your cat’s feeding routine, consult your vet – using our body conditioning tool will confirm if your cat is overweight, and your vet can give you advice on how to carefully adjust your pets feeding routine.
+Diets for cats have to be slow and steady – crash diets can be very hazardous for their health.

 "Measuring portions is even more important if your cat has already put on a few pounds and is on a diet."